 Which comes first—information or the medium for that information?

-On the other hand, this one simple fact, like all the other characteristics of information, completely eviscerates the presuppositions of materialism.
-Therefore, the scientific establishment has no other choice but to categorize this fact as a philosophical conclusion rather than a scientific one, and then to try to hide it under a dense fog of relentlessly esoteric philosophical “debate”.
-They will start pontificating about your basic epistemologies, ontologies, existentialities and Platonic realities, and you’re going to have to beat them back with a stick.
-As I said on the home page, imagine yourself trying to see the Andromeda galaxy and then being bombarded with a crowd of professors bringing flashlights and spotlights.
+This is an objective, testable, falsifiable, massively confirmed fact.
+Yet this one simple fact, like all the other characteristics of information, completely evaporates the presuppositions of materialism.
+Therefore, the scientific establishment has no other choice but to categorize this fact as a philosophical conclusion rather than a scientific one and then to try to hide it under a dense fog of relentlessly esoteric philosophical “debate”.
+But if we just hone in on the observations then the facts will speak for themselves.
+We’ll start with the mathematical facts and then move to physical laws.

 The Nature of Infinity

-“The fear of infinity is a form of myopia that destroys the possibility of seeing the actual infinite, even though it in its highest form has created and sustains us, and in its secondary transfinite forms occurs all around us and even inhabits our minds.”[i]
+The fear of infinity is a form of myopia that destroys the possibility of seeing the actual infinite, even though it in its highest form has created and sustains us, and in its secondary transfinite forms occurs all around us and even inhabits our minds.[iii]

 The Preeminence of the Laws of Physics